gch1p/sketchtrial/README.md

 # sketchtrial

-To bypass Sketch trial verification process you just need to spoof a couple of NSDate calls when the app starts.
-This repository contains a shared library code that can be inserted (using `DYLD_INSERT_LIBRARIES`) to the Sketch process that spoofs the right `gettimeofday` calls.
+This is a shared library that spoofs some ObjC method calls to disable Sketch license verification.

+Tested on Sketch 55.2.

 ## Building
 ```